manasvithakkar/AngularJS-Embedded-Chat-Widget-1/README.md

 # AngularJS-Embedded-Chat-Widget
 This chat widget can be embedded into a website by including the following:

-(Will add Angular directives for adding the CSS links and script tags dynamically in the next commit.)

 CSS links:
 ```
  <link href="bootstrap.min.css" rel="stylesheet">